 The Society of American Magicians was founded on May 10, 1902, in the back room of Martinka's magic store in New York City.

-It was in "the little back room" of Martinka's Palace of Magic a decision was made to establish the Society of American Magicians.
+In "the little back room" of Martinka's Palace of Magic, a decision was made to establish the Society of American Magicians.

-On April 26, 1902, a group of 13 magicians met to discuss the by-laws, constitution and the Society's purpose.
-Within a week 23 magicians had joined to help and on May 10th the Society of American Magicians was formed with the following mandate:
+On April 26, 1902, 13 magicians met to discuss the by-laws, constitution and the Society's purpose.
+Within a week, 23 magicians had joined to help, and on May 10th, the Society of American Magicians was formed with the following mandate:

 Dues in 1902 were set at $2, payable in advance.